 What is the Lemon Law?

-The lemon law is a state consumer protection law, which originated in 1970 to protect consumers from the auto manufacturer and dealer frauds.
+The lemon law is a state consumer protection law, which originated in 1970 to protect consumers from auto manufacturer and dealer frauds.
 It was included within the Song-Beverly Consumer Warranty Act.
-At present, these laws are governed by the state and refer to the individual state laws with the goal to safeguard the interests of the automobile consumers.
+At present, these laws are governed by the state and refer to individual state laws with the goal to safeguard the interests of automobile consumers.

 Lemon law has three basic elements –

 - The vehicle (or other consumers good, for example, boat, RV, solar panels) was purchased or leased in the same state